What Happens If A Person Has A Brain Injury From A Car Accident?

 How can a brain injury accident lawyer help?

-All of this information in this post is just a high-level overview of what can happen after a brain injury from a car accident.
+This post provides a high-level overview of the possible effects of a brain injury resulting from a car accident.
+These effects can range from physical to cognitive, and can vary in severity.
+It is important to remember that each individual's recovery will be unique.
 Such an injury is often life altering and they're among the most costly injuries to heal.

 As you navigate through life after this type of accident, costs may add up quickly.
 You may not be able to work as much as you used to, if at all.
 Continued care through therapy and rehabilitation may be necessary for an indefinite amount of time.